Enhanced Filtering for Connectors in Exchange Online

 $false.
 Valid values are:

-EFUsers: The comma-separated email address of the recipients that you want to apply Enhanced Filtering for Connectors to.
+EFUsers: The comma-separated email address of recipient email addresses that you want to apply Enhanced Filtering for Connectors to.
+See the Apply to a small set of users description in the previous section for limitations on individual recipients.
 The default value is blank (

 $null), which means Enhanced Filtering for Connectors is applied to all recipients.

 This example configures the inbound connector named From Anti-Spam Service with the following settings: